jtbennett/create-ts-project/README.md

 **_...involves a lot of configuration effort..._**

 Separately, each of those tools is straightforward to use.

 Getting them all working together in harmony takes effort.
+For example, we want Jest to be able to find and run our tests, but we don't want test-related files in our build output that will be deployed.

 Doing it in a monorepo is more effort.
+For example, yarn workspaces helps save time and disk space by hoisting and sharing dependencies, but how do we deploy an app with just the specific dependencies it needs?

 And keeping them working consistently for all members of a team -- even more effort.
+For example, does that one person whose linter is using different rules keep breaking the build?
+Or do semicolons and whitespace make your diffs more difficult to read?

 **_...and ongoing hassle..._**